In its ever-evolving effort to improve how brands connect with consumers, Amazon has opened up a beta program for Video in Sponsored Brands.

 How long should my video ads be?
 Videos in Sponsored Ads should be from 6 to 45 seconds long.
 Optimal video length is 15-30 seconds.

 Where will my video ads appear?
-Videos in Sponsored Ads will be eligible for mobile placements in search results, below the fold.
+Videos in Sponsored Ads will be eligible for mobile / desktop placements in search results, below the fold.

 How can I maximize use of Video in Sponsored Brands?